pupenasan/hmi/citect/taggenxmltemplate.md

 </template>
 ```

-**Simple Wildcard Example**
+###### Simple Wildcard Example

 The following example shows how an empty string variable called "wildcard" can be used as a wildcard pattern to load a  set of data from a variable database.
-The string variable is substituted for a "* " wildcard character when the xml file is processed.
+The string variable is substituted for a `* ` wildcard character when the xml file is processed.
 The  example below loads data where the names of variable tags contain the  word "Tank".

 ```xml
 <input name="variable" file="variable.dbf">